BradleyColson/California_Hospital_Bed_Distribution/README.md

 Emergency - Basic 66,810
 Emergency - Comprehensive 4,708

-2. Business Suggestion or Solution
+Business Suggestion or Solution
-The core business challenge is maximizing the utility of the existing, highly centralized bed capacity while guaranteeing minimum service levels in resource-scarce rural areas.
-Strategic Recommendation: Hybrid Capacity Model

 The state should move toward a Hybrid Capacity Model that uses technology and regulation to bridge the geographic and service-level gaps.

 Mandate and Subsidize Tele-Acute Care in Rural Areas:
 Action: Require the single-facility counties (like Mono, Mariposa, Trinity) to implement 24/7 Tele-ICU and Tele-Stroke/Tele-Trauma partnerships with major urban hubs (LA, San Diego).

+Goal:

-Goal: This effectively grants rural patients access to specialist expertise without requiring resource-intensive on-site staff, immediately upgrading the quality of the 17-39 existing beds from basic stabilization to effective mid-level acute care.
+This effectively grants rural patients access to specialist expertise without requiring resource-intensive on-site staff, immediately upgrading the quality of the 17-39 existing beds from basic stabilization to effective mid-level acute care.
-Establish SNF/Acute Conversion Protocols:
-Action: Create a tiered classification system for the 109,362 Skilled Nursing Facility (SNF) beds, identifying which ones meet minimum structural standards (e.g., oxygen lines, power redundancy) to be rapidly converted to Sub-Acute Flex Wards during a declared statewide public health emergency.
-Goal: This turns the large SNF capacity into a controllable, rapid-deployment surge capacity, preventing the General Acute Care Hospitals from being immediately overwhelmed during a crisis.

 Invest in Regional Behavioral Health Centers:
 Action: The large average size of Acute Psychiatric Hospitals (Avg 101 beds) suggests institutional, centralized care.
 Shift funding and licensing towards establishing smaller, 20-30 bed, community-based Psychiatric Health Facilities in mid-sized counties (e.g., Fresno, Alameda).